side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/blog/2017-02-21-jest-19-immersive-watch-mode-test-platform-improvements.md

 - `--collectCoverageFrom`
 - `--coverageDirectory`

 We now also error on invalid CLI arguments instead of ignoring them.
-But we've got your back with helpful error message like the one below, e.g. when you try running `jest --watc`:
+But we’ve got your back with helpful error message like the one below, e.g. when you try running `jest --watc`:

 ![cli-error](/img/blog/19-cli-error.png)